andreknieriem/simplelightbox/README.md

 ### Changelog
+**1.17.0 - Merged pull request #132.
+Added double click to zoom for desktop browsers - Thanks to coderkan**
 **1.16.3 - Merged pull request #126,#127 - Thanks to jieter**
 **1.16.2 - Added featured #124 - Add a class to html element if lightbox is open**
 **1.16.1 - Fixed pinch to zoom offset error on scrolling #123**